Updated - 2021 June

 However, since the intake into government free medical faculties are very limited, a large number of students go abroad to get a Medical Degree from a foreign university.
-Sri Lankan students study medicine at countries such as Russia, India, China, Nepal, Bangladesh, Pakistan and Latvia.
+Sri Lankan students study medicine at countries such as Russia, India, China, Nepal, Bangladesh, Pakistan, Georgia and Latvia.
 Some also follow medicine in developed countries such as USA, England, Australia and New Zealand where the tuition fees are relatively high.

 Choosing which medical school to apply requires information on cost, quality, facilities and acceptance in Sri Lanka as a doctor.
 The key parameters to look at are: